Sheikh-H/blog/_tabs/about.md

 When I’m not coding, I enjoy exploring new gadgets, socialising, golfing, and trying different cuisines 🍣.

 Sometimes I'll post without including all the bits of information I have on them, this is to allow readers to get in touch and enable me to improve my learning on any topic.
+While also I will post using a lot of AI content as it helps speed up the process to my learning, writing, and posting.

+What I want to achieve with using AI in my learning is the ability to break a topic down, have it rewritten in a format that everyone is able to relate to and then reword it myself.
+I think that using AI in the right way helps boost productivity and enhances creativity, which we all need!

 Dive in, explore, and maybe even share a laugh 😂.
 Curious about my work?
 Check out my portfolio through the tabs on the left! 👈